thanhtri/plagiarism_programming/readme.md

 Click the upgrade button to install the plugin and update the database.
 An installation successful page should appear.

 ## 5.1 Moodle configuration
 Go to Site Administrator → Advanced Features (or url http://<server_url>/admin/settings.php?section=optionalsubsystems).

 Tick the “Enable Plagiarism plugins” checkbox at the end of the page.
 Then, click “Save Changes”

 ## 5.2 Plugin configuration
 Go to Site Administrator → Plugin → Plagiarism Prevention → Programming Assignment to configure the plugin.
 The following options are provided:
 * Enable this plugin globally or for specific courses.
 * MOSS Userid: the userid emailed to you when registered for MOSS.
 If you find it difficult to locate the userid in that email.
 Just copy the entire email to the textbox below (you need either find the user id or copy the email.
 You don't need to do both)

-## 6. Assignment configuration
+## 6. Assignment settings
 Once the plugin is enabled, users will see the 'Source code plagiarism detection' block when creating or editing an assignment.

 This block offers the following parameters: